practical-neuroimaging/practical-neuroimaging.github.com/day3.rst

 ***

 * Loading data with nibabel;
-* Four dimension is space then time;
+* Four dimensions is space then time;
 * Slicing over arbitrary dimensions (including time);
 * Using boolean arrays for indexing;
 * Python functions;